 On the one hand, the first FICA tax is the Social Security tax, consisting of a total of 6.2% of your gross pay.
 Meanwhile, the second tax of this type is the Medicare tax; it is 1.45% of your entire salary.

-Stateher words, the state rates double FICA tax for each employee.
-The employee’s percentage and the same rate the employer must pay the State fStates employee.
+In other words, the state rate is double the FICA tax for each employee: the employee’s rate is deducted and the same rate must be paid by the employer to the State.

 Likewise, suppose you are self-employed and must receive a paycheck from yourself.
 In that case, you must deduct the above taxes from your salary and pay the state tax deducted from your salary and the same amount out of your employer’s pocket.